OutofAi/cudacanvas/README.md

 ```
 pip install cudacanvas
 ```
-For other torch and cuda packages replace the +cu from the torch version with .post and prefix it with 1. which is the current cudacanvas version to generate the relevant package to install so for example for 2.1.2+cu181 the Cudacanvas package you require is 1.2.1.2.post181
+For other torch and cuda packages put the torch and cuda version after that cudacanvas version for example for 2.1.2+cu181 the Cudacanvas package you require is 1.0.1.post212181

 ```
-pip install cudacanvas==1.2.1.2.post118
+pip install cudacanvas==1.0.1.post212181
 ```

 # Support